Security

 print("User does not have permission to execute this query")

-Opteryx does not have any defined roles; however, we can implement a Role-Based access model using code similar to the below.
+Opteryx does not have predefined roles; however, you can implement a Role-Based Access Control (RBAC) model using code similar to the example below.

 import opteryx